All thunderstorms require three ingredients for their formation:

 - The sun's heating of the earth's surface is not uniform.
 For example, a grassy field will heat at a slower rate than a paved street.
 A body of water will heat slower than the nearby landmass.

-This will create two adjacent are where the air is of different densities.
-The cooler air sinks forcing up the warmer, less dense, air, creating thermals.
+This will create two adjacent areas where the air is of different densities.
+The cooler air sinks, pulled toward the surface by gravity, forcing up the warmer, less dense air, creating thermals.

 - Fronts, Drylines and Outflow Boundaries